 Drug-eluting vs. bare-metal stents

 Here we use the data described in Section 2.1.
-Results are shown in Table 3.
-After controlling for the covariates, we find that the treatment effect has wider standard error.
+Results are shown in Table 3..
 Overall, there was little evidence of effect modification in most covariates.
-The covariate with the strongest effect was the indicator on whether stent placement was performed in the left anterior descending artery (ladtreated in Table 3).
+The covariate with the strongest effect was the indicator variable on whether stent placement was performed in the left anterior descending artery (ladtreated in Table 3).
 This covariate was selected in stepwise and SSVS model and in the Bayesian LASSO model, while its coefficient remains relatively larger compared to other coefficients.

 Our readers should note that in real-life applications, results like the ones presented in Table 3 may not be very informative for clinical practice.
 What would arguably be more useful for clinical doctors, are the estimated relative treatment effect at clinically relevant patient subgroups.
-For instance, if we estimate treatment effect of patients who received stent placement in the left anterior descending artery and had five implanted stents, we get a large effect of the treatment.
-For instance, running full generalized linear model, patients in this subgroup have odds ratio of 0.48 with 95% CI of 0.19 to 1.27.
-This means that treated patients in this subgroup will see about 52% decrease in the odds of dying.
-On the other hand, if we choose subgroup of patients who did not receive stent placement in the left anterior descending artery and only one implanted stents, we get a smaller treatment effect with odds ratio 0.92 with 95% CI (0.76, 1.11).
-Here we only see about 8% decrease in the odds of dying from cardiac death or myocardial infarction.
+For instance, if we estimate treatment effect of patients who received stent placement in the left anterior descending artery and had five implanted stents, we get XXXX.
+On the other hand, if we choose subgroup of patients who did not receive stent placement in the left anterior descending artery and only one implanted stents, we get a smaller treatment effect XXXX.
 Note that drug-eluting stents are a much more expensive technique than bare-metal stents, and in settings with limited resources, it might be worth prioritizing…

 Antidepressants